levnikmyskin/hyprland-virtual-desktops/README.md

 The `movetodesk` and `movetodesksilent` dispatchers work similarly to Hyprland's `movetoworkspace` and `movetoworkspacesilent` dispatchers.
 See [Hyprland's wiki](https://wiki.hyprland.org/Configuring/Dispatchers/#list-of-dispatchers).
 Of course, make sure to use the `vdesk` syntax above instead of Hyprland's.

-#### Don't mix with Hyprland native workspaces
+#### Mix with Hyprland native workspaces, but know what you're doing
-I wouldn't mix this with any of Hyprland native workspaces functionality.
-For instance, instead of using `hyprctl dispatch workspace n` use
+You can mix this with Hyprland native workspaces functionality, but beware of how this plugin manages workspaces.
+Every vdesk will _always_ operate on the _same_ set of workspaces.
+If you're on vdesk 1, with 2 monitors, and switch monitor 2 to workspace 4, switching to vdesk 2 will always show workspaces 3 and 4 (and switching back to vdesk 1 will show workspace 1 and
+2).
-`hyprctl dispatch vdesk n`, even if you have no secondary screen connected at the moment (the behaviour would be identical to native workspaces).
+Also notice that you can use `hyprctl dispatch vdesk n`, even if you have no secondary screen connected at the moment (the behaviour would be identical to native workspaces).
 Also, I would REMOVE any workspace related configuration, such as `wsbind`.
 If you want to leverage [workspace-specific rules](https://wiki.hyprland.org/Configuring/Workspace-Rules/), you can: workspaces are always assigned to the same vdesk given the same number of monitors.
 For instance:
  - Given two monitors: